The Gradcafe

 • The application fee is $75.
 However, fee waivers may be requested for applicants that have documentation showing they are a part of SACNAS, MARCC, oSTEM and many other organizations.
 To access the full list to see if you qualify, go to the Krieger Graduate Admission and Enrollment page.

 Assistance with the application process is available.
-Candidates with questions about the application process, or requests for a GRE General Test waiver (or on other matters related to the application) should contact the Admissions Committee’s Academic Affairs Administrator ( [email protected] ).
+Candidates with questions about the application process should contact the department's administrative staff ([email protected]).

 There are no fixed requirements for admission.
 Undergraduate majors in chemistry, biology, earth sciences, mathematics, or physics may apply as well as all well-qualified individuals who will have received a BA degree before matriculation.
 A select number of applicants will be invited to visit campus to tour our facilities and interact with our faculty members and their lab members over a weekend in March.